South

 Muslim

-shrines in the country.
-The tomb of the Khwaja is made
+Dargah Sharif in the country.
+The tomb of the Khwaja is

-up of marble and is surrounded by a silver railing and a marble
+made up of marble and is surrounded by a silver railing and

-Nasiyan (Red) Temple: The Nasiyan temple, also known
+Nasiyan (Red) Temple: The Nasiyan temple (Jain Temple),

-as the Red temple, is a temple of the Digambar Jains.
-The
+also known as the Red temple, is a temple of the Digambar

-double story hall of the temple exhibits a number of gold
+Jains.
+The double story hall of the temple exhibits a number

-plated wooden figures.
-These figures are a portrayal of Jain
+of gold plated wooden figures.
+These figures are a portrayal

-mythology legends.
-Adorning the hall are glass mosaic, precious
+of Jain mythology legends.
+Adorning the hall are glass mosaic,

 Ana Sagar Lake: